 The School of Government and Citizenship was established January 14, 1922.
-Its purpose is to train students for political leadership and public service by giving them an adequate course in the principles underlying successful civil government and in the history of government.
 The establishment of this school makes real what has long been a fervent hope of the alumni and friends of the college.
 Because of the great number of leaders of public thought during the formative period of the country's history who were alumni of the College of William and Mary, she became known as "a seminary of statesmen."
-The influence of her graduates upon the his-
+The influence of her graduates upon the history of the United States is incalculable.
+She gave to America the author of the Declaration of Independence, the author of the Monroe Doctrine, and the Chief Justice whose